darkpalacestudio/manuals/common/03_70_controls_footer.md

 <div class="block controls bg-dark-2">
 - <span class="item">Left-Click: </span> Toggle Difference/Delta mode.
 </div>
-When enabled the plugin will not output the processed signal, but instead the difference between the unprocessed and processed signal, effectively providing the difference (or delta) of the processing.
+When enabled, the plugin will not output the processed signal, but instead the difference between the unprocessed and processed signal, effectively providing the difference (or delta) of the processing.

 <div class="quote bg-yellow">
 Note that **DIFF** is applied *before* the **MIX** slider.
 This allows to blend the delta-signal with the dry signal for additional parallel processing options.